Project-Saphi/Saphira/Documentation/setup.md

 - `Saphi Updates` - This role can be toggled on by users to receive pings regarding Saphi updates
 - `Verified` - This role is for verified users so that channel visibility can be restricted to users with that role
 - `WR Feed` - This role can be toggled on by users to receive pings when new world records are posted in the submission feed

+## Permissions

+Saphira requires the following Discord bot permissions to function properly:

+- **Manage Messages** - Required for the `/purge` command to delete messages
+- **Manage Roles** - Required for the `/verify` command to assign roles to users
+- **Kick Members** - Required for the `/kick` command
+- **Ban Members** - Required for the `/ban` command
+- **Moderate Members** - Required for the `/timeout` command to timeout users
+- **Add Reactions** - Required for the `/react` command to add reactions to messages
+- **Send Messages** - Required for posting messages via `/post` command and general bot responses
+- **Embed Links** - Required for sending rich embed responses
+- **Read Message History** - Required for various command functionalities

+Make sure to grant these permissions when inviting the bot to your server, or assign them to the bot's role in your server settings.